syncthing/syncthing/users/faq.rst

 When troubleshooting a slow sync, there are a number of things to check.

 First of all, verify that you are not connected via a relay.
-In the "Remove Devices" list on the right side of the GUI, double check that you see "Address: <some address>" and *not* "Relay: <some address>".
+In the "Remote Devices" list on the right side of the GUI, double check that you see "Address: <some address>" and *not* "Relay: <some address>".